YaronKoresh/ATTRIBUTION-NOTICES/README.md

 # This file was created by Yaron Koresh, IL.

-#### This file contains attribution notices for third party software that may be contained in portions of that code.
+#### This file contains attribution notices for third party software that may be contained in portions of my code.

 ---